thorp30/aws_wrf/README.md

-# aws_wrf
+# AWS WRF

-A location to store all WRF scripts to use on was
+A project space to set up a test WRF simulation on AWS